History of the Jews in Trieste: History

+Zionism in Trieste

+The Trieste Jewish community supported Jewish settlements in Palestine decades before Theodor Herzl's call for the establishment of either a Jewish state or political Zionism, beginning in the 1860s with calls to support an agricultural school in Jaffa.

+By the turn of the 20th century, the Jewish community supported Zionist efforts both philanthropically and as a link to Italy's political and economic interests in the Mediterranean.
+Trieste became known as the "gateway to Zion" as a result of the city's ties to the Habsburg commercial networks and connections to trading communities in central and eastern Europe.
+It was also the site of the publication of the Israelite Courier (Il corriere israelitico), founded in 1862, the first Jewish periodical in Italian to support Zionism.
+Trieste was also the home of Dante Lattes, a leader of Italian Jews, champion of Zionism, and grandfather of Amos Luzzatto.
+Triestine Jews led early efforts from Italy to help fleeing Central European refugees escape Hitler's regime.

 1938 and the advent of Fascism

 In 1938 the Fascist and racist legislation was introduced in Italy and in 1940 there were some attacks against the Jews.
-In reaction to the school and job discriminations enacted in 1938, the community opened a private secondary school, which operated until 1943, when the Germans took direct control of the city.
+In reaction to the school and job discrimination enacted in 1938, the Trieste Jewish community opened a private secondary school, which operated until 1943, when the Germans took direct control of the city.
 The Nazi threat prompted those with means to try to escape.
 By 1940, half of the city's Jews had left the city, although some chose to convert.
 The number of Jews in this time who converted to Catholicism was very high in comparison to other Italian Jewish communities.
 Italian Fascists desecrated the synagogue in 1942.
 During the Shoah (Holocaust) the Nazis made round-ups against the Jews on 19 October 1943 and 29 January 1944; in the latter the target were the old and sick people living in the old people's homes of Trieste, including the Jewish one.

 Point of embarkation

 Trieste was one of the major European ports of embarkation in the mass emigration to the Americas in the last part of the 19th century.
 With the approach of the Second World War, it was the Gateway to Zion, an emergency exit for Jews leaving Europe for Israel.
 Two ships operated on the Trieste - Haifa route.
-The Jewish captain, Umberto Steindler of the Jerusalem boasted over one hundred trips to Palestine between the world wars.
+The Jewish captain, Umberto Steindler of the SS Jerusalem boasted over one hundred trips to Palestine between the world wars.
 After being turned back to its homeport because of the outbreak of war, the Jerusalem weighed anchor once again on 1 September 1939, and arrived in Haifa with 600 Jewish immigrants.